jwarz/data-scientists-tools/introduction_to_r/readme.md

 ## Finish the code to build shining_list
 shining_list <- list(moviename = mov, actors = act, reviews = rev)
 ```

+Wonderful!
+You now know how to construct and name lists.
+As in the
+previous chapters, let’s look at how to select elements for lists.
+Head
+over to the next exercise

 ## Selecting elements from a list